GreedYLearner1146/FSL-ProtoNet-Keras/README.md

 # Relevant Papers

 [1] J. Snell, K. Swersky, and R. Zemel, “Prototypical networks for few-shot learning,” Advances in neural information processing systems, vol. 30, 2017.
+[2] A. Parnami and M. Lee, “Learning from few examples: A summary of approaches to few-shot learning,” arXiv preprint arXiv:2203.04291, 2022.